The Good Shepherd - Bible Lesson For Kids.

 Try out the games below.

-Download and print out the free activity sheets that you will find in the Resource Library.
+Download and print out the free activity sheets that you will find in the Kid's Zone.

-At the end of the post, there is a suggested prayer that you cold use to pray with your children.
+At the end of the post, there is a suggested prayer that you could use to pray with your children.

 Lost sheep hide and seek: The teacher or parent is the shepherd and will hunt for all the sheep that are hiding!